jesus2099/konami-command/mb_SUPER-MIND-CONTROL-II-X-TURBO.md

 ### EASY_DATE ← [Kejo feature request][193018], very basic [paste‐a‐date!][121217]‐like ([MBS-1197])

-Paste full dates in one go.
+Paste full dates (YYYY-MM-DD or D.M.YYYY) in that new YYY+ field and it will fill‐in all Y, M and D fields.

+Press “c” key to copy current date into the other (begin→end or end→begin).

 ### ROW_HIGHLIGHTER